about grace

 Grace is a writer, imaginary, and world-bender curating at the intersection of queerness, resource mobilization, climate & environmental justice, and Black dignity & imagination.
 She is grounded and guided by Walida Imarisha’s visionary fiction, Christina Sharpe’s wake work, bell hook’s revolutionary love, and tasha’s reminder to take care.
 She approaches her work with curiosity, limitlessness, and an unflinching orientation toward abundance and collective liberation.

-Grace created The Lupine Collaborative (TLC), an organization for Black women, transgender, and non-binary climate & environmental writers.
+She created and stewards The Lupine Collaborative (TLC), an literary organization for Black women, transgender, and non-binary climate & environmental writers.
 The Lupine Collaborative’s mission is to advance environmental and climate justice by abundantly resourcing Black women, transgender, and non-binary people to dream, ideate, and write toward a liberatory future.
-We envision a world where these communities are able to access joy, liberation, and environmental/climate justice in their lifetimes.
-TLC resources these communities through writing retreats, creative grants, and a partnership with Milkweed Editions.
+TLC resources these communities through writing retreats, creative grants, and a partnership with the publisher Milkweed Editions.

-In 2022, Grace was awarded a fellowship co-funded by the William and Flora Hewlett Foundation and Pisces Foundation that allowed her the time, perspective, space, and resources necessary to design the framework for what is now The Lupine Collaborative.
+In 2021, Grace was awarded an 18-month fellowship funded by The William and Flora Hewlett Foundation and Pisces Foundation that allowed her the time, space, and capital necessary to design the framework for what is now The Lupine Collaborative.
+In 2024, Grace was awarded a 12-month fellowship as a thought partner, catalytic organizer, and writer with Rockefeller Philanthropy Advisors to further their Shifting Systems Initiatives and Climate Philanthropy.